ERITREA – The Trip

 Federation with Ethiopia.
 In 1952, the United Nations resolved to federate the former colony under Ethiopian rule.
 During the Federation, Asmara was no longer the capital city.
 The capital was now Addis Ababa, over 1,000 km to the south.
 The national language of the city was therefore replaced from the Tigrinya language to the Ethiopian Amharic language.
 In 1961, Emperor Haile Selassie I ended the “federal” arrangement and declared the territory to be the 14th province of the Ethiopian Empire.
 Ethiopia’s biggest ally was the United States.
 The city was home to the US Army’s Kagnew Station installation from 1943 until 1977.
 The Eritrean War of Independence began in 1961 and ended in 1991, resulting in the independence of Eritrea.
 Asmara was left relatively undamaged throughout the war, as were the majority of highland regions.
 After independence, Asmara again became the capital of Eritrea.

-The lands that surround Asmara are very fertile, especially those to the south towards the Debub Region of Eritrea.
-The highlands that Asmera is in fall away to reveal the eastern lowlands, characterized by searing heat and humidity of the Eritrean salt pans and lapped by the Red Sea.
+The lands that surround Asmara are very fertile, especially those to the south of the Debub Region of Eritrea.
+The highlands that Asmera is in fall away to reveal the eastern lowlands, characterized by the searing heat and humidity of the Eritrean salt pans and lapped by the Red Sea.
 To the west of the plateau stretches a vast semi-arid hilly terrain continuing all the way towards the border with Sudan through the Gash-Barka Region.

 Architecture.
 The city is known for its early 20th-century buildings, including the Art Deco Cinema Impero (opened in 1937 and considered by the experts one of the world’s finest examples of Art Déco style building, Cubist Africa Pension, eclectic Eritrean Orthodox Enda Mariam Cathedral and former Opera House, the futurist Fiat Tagliero Building, the neo-Romanesque Church of Our Lady of the Rosary, Asmara, and the neoclassical Governor’s Palace.
 The city is adorned by Italian colonial villas and mansions, one prominent example being the World Bank Building.
 Most of central Asmara was built between 1935 and 1941, so the Italians effectively managed to build almost an entire city in just six years.
 At this time, the dictator Benito Mussolini had great plans for a second Roman Empire in Africa.
-War cut this short, but his injection of funds created the Asmara of today, which supposedly was to be a symbol to the colonial fascism during that period of time.
+War cut this short, but his injection of funds created the Asmara of today, which supposedly was to be a symbol of colonial fascism during that period.

 The city shows off most early 20th-century architectural styles.
-Some buildings are neo-Romanesque, such as the Church of Our Lady of the Rosary, some villas are built in a late Victorian style.
+Some buildings are neo-Romanesque, such as the Church of Our Lady of the Rosary, and some villas are built in a late Victorian style.
 Art Deco influences are found throughout the city.
 Essences of Cubism can be found on the Africa Pension Building, and on a small collection of buildings.
 The Fiat Tagliero Building shows almost the height of futurism, just as it was coming into big fashion in Italy.

 Asmara is known to be an exceptionally modern city, not only because of its architecture, but it had more traffic lights than Rome did when the city was being built.
 The city incorporates many features of a planned city.